MyersGroup/ANCHOR/README.md

 User also need to provide some arguments to run the scripts, including "ADMIXINDFILE" which is the same as mentioned above, and "out.geno.dir" is the "output.dir" used in the above script (example directory:/home/userA/hapmix_PGS).
 User also need to provide the output directory "output.dir" and external gwas summary statistics file "betafile" to run this script

-Afterwards, a built-in function "estimate_f" will be called to generate the effect allele frequency between two populations, and the estimated allele frequency will be store in R variable "fq":
+Afterwards, a built-in function "estimate_f" will be called to generate the effect allele frequency between two populations, and the estimated allele frequency will be stored in R variable "fq":

 To "mean-centered" genotypes (so as to PGS), the user should run the following function: